-We aim to make a positive contribution, by delivering tangible benefits to our stakeholders.
-These include the governments that invite us to work in their countries, the communities that give us our social licence to operate and the workforce whose expertise we rely on to create value.
+We aim to make a positive contribution by delivering tangible benefits to our stakeholders.
+These include the governments that invite us to work in their country, the communities that give us our social licence to operate and the workforce whose expertise we rely on to create value.
 We distribute value through payments to employees, contractors and suppliers; through taxes and duties; and by promoting social and community development in our host countries.

 Increasing standards and expectations